coracle-social/how-to-nostr/book.md

 For this reason, reputation has to be calculated from a trusted starting point and only via trusted connections, or else it becomes subject to sybil attack.
 If reputations are not calculated conservatively, it can become trivially easy for sock-puppet accounts to infiltrate a network.
 In other words, if you calculate reputation starting from the perspective of a scammer, you're going to have scammy scores.
 Likewise, if you over-weight weak attestations (for example, ambiguous emoji reactions), it's unlikely you're going to get good results.
 Garbage in, garbage out.

 This conservatism naturally results in network partitioning, in which someone from one social cluster might find it difficult to establish the reputation of someone in a different social cluster.
-There are "global" algorithms like PageRank (named after Larry Page) which attempt to circumvent this constraint, but are inherently vulneralbe to sybil attack to some extent.
+There are "global" algorithms like PageRank (named after Google's Larry Page) which attempt to circumvent this constraint, but are inherently vulnerable to sybil attack.

 One solution to this problem that is frequently proposed is to supplement implicit or weak attestations with more explicit, annotated attestations.
 Instead of using a single number which "scores" the subject, multiple scores might be calculated along any number of axes.
 For example, instead of "I follow this person", you might want to indicate "I trust this person to recommend movies."

 This approach can work in certain contexts like reviews for products or services.
 But in most cases, getting users to publish such explicit attestations is difficult to incentivize.
 A good example of this is PGP which, despite the enthusiasm nerds have for building trust graphs, has failed to be widely adopted by non-technical users.
-The reason for this is that the creation of these attestations has no immediate utility - they are entirely instrumental, requiring up-front investment in order to achieve their purpose.
+The reason for this is that the creation of these attestations has no immediate utility — they are entirely instrumental, requiring up-front investment in order to achieve their purpose.
 In contrast, follows, likes, and replies all have their own immediate, intuitive incentive.

 For this reason, webs of trust will always be more or less implicit, and rely on careful and qualified data analysis.

-It's important to realize that trust is always qualified.
 Just because someone is good at recommending recipies does not mean you should trust their political opinions.
 This is especially true when differentiating between different trust contexts.
-Trust derived from follow graphs may be very useful for identifying spam or ideological alignment, but might not be useful for assessing whether someone is safe to meet in a dark alley.
+Trust derived from follow graphs may be very useful for identifying spam or impersonation, but might not be useful for assessing whether someone is safe to meet in a dark alley.

-An example of this is social ratings for ecash mints.
-Because the stakes for choosing the wrong mint are fairly high (you can lose your wallet balance), whether a mint is trustworthy is difficult to assess, and is more dependent on having a solid model for how past actions predict future actions.
-For example, if an ecash mint has a large number of high reviews, that means next to nothing about how likely the mint actually is to steal funds - only that it hasn't rugged users yet.
-Odds are the mint has gained this reputation based on low latency, high availability, or good customer service.

 Digital representation of social trust is inherently weaker than authentic social trust, because it is predicated only on the subset of information that can be collected.
 Major factors in assessing trust in real life (such as physical appearance, credit score, or criminal record) might be entirely absent in a digital setting.
 This is especially true for new users who don't yet have any attestations from other users about the authenticity or value of their activity.

 However, there are additional affordances that Nostr provides which can supplement the trust graph.
-Synthetic attestations can be generated on behalf of new users by services with an established reputation by reviewing government-issued identification or asking for a picture of th person with a shoe on their head.
+Synthetic attestations can be generated on behalf of new users by services with an established reputation by reviewing government-issued identification (or by asking for a picture of the person with a shoe on their head).
 Another method is "proof-of-work", originally invented to frustrate email spam.
-NIP-13 specifies how a given event can demonstrate that a certain amount of computational work went into its creation.
+[NIP 13](https://github.com/nostr-protocol/nips/blob/master/13.md) specifies how a given event can demonstrate that a certain amount of computational work went into its creation.
 Both of these methods have their limitations (identity theft, AI-generated imagery, and GPU farms can all bypass these measures if the incentive is valuable enough), but they can factor into a more robust trust profile.

 ## Holding Keys